jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_autonomous.md

 ## Recurrent Neural Networks (Autonomous Laboratory)

-This session is for exploring the effects of the different elements of the RNN using a specific dataset.
-In this case we are going to extend the Wind prediction example that we used in the previous sessions.
+This session is for exploring the effects of the different elements of RNNs using a specific dataset.
+In this case we are going to extend the Wind prediction example that we used in the previous session.

-In the original example we predicted on step of the future wind (next 15 minutes) using a window of previous measurements. we can extend the problem in different
+In the original example we predicted one step of the future wind (next 15 minutes) using a window of previous measurements.
+We can extend the problem in different
 ways:

 ### Complementary variables